lucas-albers-lz4/irr/docs/COVERAGE.md

 ## REMINDER On the Implementation Process: (DONT REMOVE THIS SECTION)
 - For each change:
   1. **Baseline Verification:**
-     - Run full test suite: `go test ./...` ✓
+     - Run full test suite: `make test-quiet` ✓
-     - Run full linting: `golangci-lint run` ✓
+     - Run full linting: `make lint` ✓
      - Run custom nil lint check: `sh tools/lint/nilaway/lint-nilaway.sh ` ✓
      - Determine if any existing failures need to be fixed before proceeding with new feature work ✓